sejinpark0209/jquery-events-training/README.md

 Fork this repository to your GitHub account, then clone your GitHub copy onto your computer.

 * Each event has its own directory with HTML, CSS, and JavaScript files.
 Start each event page by opening its HTML file in your browser.
 * Read the descriptions below (and the existing HTML and JavaScript) for each event page.
-To meet the goals, you'll need to change each `base.js` file.
+To meet the goals, you'll need to change each JavaScript file.
 Do not change the HTML files.
 * Make sure to keep your developer console open so that you can check for bugs!
 * Make at least one git commit for each page.

 ### `ready`

-**Get the page to say "Go!" without touching the html.**
+**Get the page to say "Go!" instead of "Ready?" without changing the HTML.**

 <img width="450" alt="ready screenshot" src="https://cloud.githubusercontent.com/assets/3254910/17784989/b54a1bdc-6533-11e6-8ca6-abf9a892ff74.png">